danieljprice/splash/docs/settings.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 An angle of rotation about may be set each axis may be set in the
-x)sec/rotate submenu using the “rotation on/off/settings” option or
+:ref:`sec:menu-x` using the “rotation on/off/settings” option or
 interactively (press ’h’ in interactive mode to see the exact
 keystrokes).
 The position of the origin about which particles are
-rotated can be set from the “rotation on/off/settings” option in the x)
+rotated can be set from the “rotation on/off/settings” option in the :ref:`sec:menu-x`.
-menu.
 Rotated axes or boxes can be plotted using the “set axes for
 rotated/3D plots” option in the same menu.

 Rotations are performed in the order :math:`z-y-x`.
 This means that the